Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 9 September 2025 10.06.47 UTC
+- WIB: Selasa, 9 September 2025 11.31.42 UTC
-- WITA: Selasa, 9 September 2025 11.06.47 UTC
+- WITA: Selasa, 9 September 2025 12.31.42 UTC
-- WIT: Selasa, 9 September 2025 12.06.47 UTC
+- WIT: Selasa, 9 September 2025 13.31.42 UTC

 Kutipan Inspiratif:
-"Not all of us can do great things.
-But we can do small things with great love."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: inspirational
+Kategori: attitude